 They are spontaneous and experiential learners who like to create their fun adventures through life by experimenting with different ideas and methods.

+The individual enjoys being around other people and prefers action to introspection.
 They may feel a sense of urgency or spontaneity when they interact with others which can lead them to impulsive decisions.

-People with ESTP personalities naturally make quick decisions because it feels natural to be proactive rather than reactive; this can sometimes lead them into rash decisions.
+This person uses their five senses externally to take in information from their surrounding world and show interest in what’s going on outside themselves.
+People with ESTP personalities naturally make quick decisions because it feels natural to be proactive rather than reactive; this can sometimes lead them to rash decisions.

 ESTPs are outgoing and adventurous individuals who enjoy going after what they want in life through experimentation with different methods and ideas while still maintaining a balance between having fun along the way and following rules when necessary.

-ESTP Personality Type – Key Characteristics That Distinguish Them
+ESTP Personality Traits and Key Characteristics

+Think of the ESTP as a type that is always up for an adventure.
 They are spontaneous and like to take risks, even if they don’t succeed in their endeavors.

+They love getting into fights and making enemies, but they also have a compassionate side.
 The ESTP personality type can be seen as both confident and charismatic yet self-centered at times.

 An ESTP’s thinking is objective rather than reactive; this might sometimes lead the ESTP to take dangerous or risky actions to get what they want without considering potential consequences that may come from their decision-making process, such as a less stable financial situation.

-When it comes to relationships, ESTPs are romantic idealists who believe in a “perfect love.”
+When it comes to relationships, ESTPs are romantic idealists who believe in “perfect love.”
 They may marry more than once because they often can’t find the perfect partner.
+The ESTP personality type is typically outgoing and entertaining with an unquenchable curiosity about life.

 ESTPs are logical thinkers but also feelers; while they’re not always thinking objectively as introverted types do, for example, they will listen to other points of view before making decisions about situations even if those opinions conflict with what they want most.